Seoul

 • Ability to pass generic parameters to external login providers

-• Configure a display name for system-generated email notifications in the Notification policy, displayed alongside the sender address
+• Support for configuring a display name for system-generated email notifications in the Notification policy, displayed alongside the sender address

 Bug fixes